Wednesday, May 27, 2009

 At this point, the lead “elder” (all of 20 years of age), stood and announced:

 The three of them immediately left and exited our front door.
-Watching them leave, they shook the dust off their feet, got on their bicycles and headed down the street.
+As I watched them leave, they shook the dust off their feet, got on their bicycles and headed down the street.

 They hadn’t won me to their faith and I hadn’t convinced them of anything.
 But, it had been nice to have a conversation with someone about something!